NorbertNader/vue-aws-starter-kit/README.md

 You will need to update the endpoint if you update the sam lambda.

 The same goes for the ssr lambda, so the api endpoint will change for your app.

+## TODO

+* Add HMR for SSR
+* Automate infra setup instead of having to follow presentation.
+Probably use CDK and create a note script like `npm run infra:create <accountId>`
+* Add typescript, linting and tests